justinfilip/PacMen-Exercise/README.md

 <img style="width: 50px;" src="images/PacMan1.png">

 ### Generate animated PacMen and watch them move around the page.
+You can generate as many PacMan objects as your computer's memory can handle.
+You can also make them go faster!

 ## How to Run
 - Load https://justinfilip.github.io/PacMen-Exercise/ in a browser